peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 > Security Error: Tainted canvases may not be exported.

-That’s why, I had no other choice than finding another way to instantiate the `Image` object which, fortunately, was possible by using another serialization method.
+I had no other choice than finding another way to instantiate the `Image` object which, fortunately, was possible by using another serialization method.

 ```javascript
 const base64SVG: string =